divergentmedia/divergentDocumentation/Scopebox/Scopebox.md

 * Quit other applications
 * Lower the preview level of open sources
 * Lower the palette count
-* Close RGB Histogram and RGB Parade palettes
+* Close RGB Histogram and RGB Parade palettes, as well as CIE
+* Turn on subsampling, within the source settings

 If none of these actions work then you may need more RAM, a faster video card or a faster machine.